The American Society of Mechanical Engineers at San Jose State University

 Our student section has been working diligently in preparation for the Fall 2009 semester.
 This year we are focusing on creating participation opportunities and expanding industry exposure for students.

 Every year, students have the opportunity to participate in a Student Design Competition (SDC) at ASME’s annual Student Professional Development Conference (SPDC).
-This year’s project is “EARTH SAVER: Autonomous Material Sorter”.
-Project details are available here.
+The 2014 venues have yet to be announced but mor information about the conference is available here.

 One of the benefits of being a registered ASME Student Member is the opportunity to attend and compete in the projects mentioned and travel to ASME conferences.